Occupy Baluwatar: Timeline

 6 April 2013 marked the 100th continuous day of Occupy Baluwatar protests.

 On 8 April 2013, one OB protester was arrested by police on the charge of "verbally assaulting" police officers at the protest site.
-The protester was held in custody from about 10:00 am till about 3:30 pm.
+The protester was held in custody from about 10:00 am until about 3:30 pm.
 No charges were filed.

 On 9 April 2013, police arrested 13 protesters after the latter refused to move from the edge of the road to the sidewalk as requested by the police.
-The protesters argue that they have never blocked traffic, thought they have spilled onto the streets from the beginning of the campaign.
-They claim that police are using their presence on the street as an excuse to clamp down on the movement.
-Police officials, however, argue that they simply want the protesters to remain on the sidewalk.
+The protesters argued that they had never blocked traffic, though they had spilled onto the streets from the beginning of the campaign.
+They claimed that police were using their presence on the street as an excuse to clamp down on the movement.
+Police officials, however, argued that they simply wanted the protesters to remain on the sidewalk.